pulsar-edit/pulsar-edit.github.io/docs/docs/atom-archive/getting-started/sections/atom-basics.md

 Not only can you see and quickly search through thousands of possible commands, but you can also see if there is a keybinding associated with it.
-This is great because it means you can guess your way to doing interesting things while also learning the shortcut key strokes for doing it.
+This is great because it means you can guess your way to doing interesting things while also learning the shortcut keystrokes for doing it.

 For the rest of the book, we will try to be clear as to the text you can search for in the Command Palette in addition to the keybinding for different commands.